Aged Care information on COVID-19

 - had not had any close contact with a confirmed COVID-19 patient in hospital.

-NSW Health will now include a letter in the discharge paper work signed by the treating team confirming the person has been screened for COVID-19 symptoms.
+NSW Health now includes a letter in the discharge paper work signed by the treating team confirming the person has been screened for COVID-19 symptoms.
 A template can be found here.

 Workers in RACF admitting residents returning from hospital should ensure they receive a copy of the discharge paperwork as part of their infection control management arrangements.

-On 18 March, the Commonwealth Government announced it will relax international student nurse visa work conditions to provide workforce continuity for aged care facilities, home care providers and other health care workers.
+On 18 March 2020, the Commonwealth Government announced it would relax international student nurse visa work conditions to provide workforce continuity for aged care facilities, home care providers and other health care workers.

-This will allow international student nurses and other aged care workers to work more than the 40 hours a fortnight that they are currently.
-This measure will be examined on an ongoing basis.
-There are currently around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
-There are currently around 20,000 international student nurses studying in Australia.
+This allowed international student nurses and other aged care workers to work more than the 40 hours a fortnight than they were currently.
+At the time of the announcement, there were around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
+There were around 20,000 international student nurses studying in Australia.

-On 1 May, the Prime Minister announced an additional COVID-19 specific support package for residential aged care providers, totalling $205 million.
+On 1 May, the Prime Minister announced a COVID-19 specific support package for residential aged care providers, totalling $205 million.
 This translates to around $900 per resident in major metropolitan areas and around $1350 per resident in all other areas.

 The funds are “aimed at ensuring aged care providers can offer reinforced levels of safety and care for those who need it most”.